 Car buyers flock to a dealership to see the new models of the 1953 Chevrolet, Lynwood, California, 1953.
 (Photo by Underwood Archives/Getty Images)

 McLean chose to allude to this particular commercial because the Chevy was the mark of the regular American family in that period.
 For those not familiar with the term, a levee is a dam built to prevent inundations, but sometimes the term refers to the steep bank of a river.
-Driving the Chevy to the levee refers to romance, but the lyrics have a double meaning, because “The Levee” was also a party spot in, where McLean used to listen to music with his friends.
-Sometimes, when The Levee would close (“the levee was dry”), they would drive across the river in search for places to drink in Rye, NY.
+Driving the Chevy to the levee relates to romance, but the lyrics have a double meaning, because “The Levee” was also a party spot in, where McLean used to listen to music with his friends.

 This Will Be the Day That I Die